thunderBiscuit/blog/posts/gpg-part1.md

 $ gpg --full-generate-key  # generate a new key
 ```

 The process of creating a new key requires we answer some question about key type and size, as well as associate some information with the key.
-Answer the few questions required to build a key and you should soon find that you now have a key available in GPG.
-To see what keys pairs are in your keyring, enter
+Answer the few questions required to build a key and you should soon find that you now have a key available in your GPG keyring.
+To see what keys are available, enter

 ```shell
 $ gpg --list-keys